skinkie/reference/gtfs-netex-test/README.md

 ####  Import a Swiss NeTEx ZIP file
 `python swiss_to_db.py /path/to/swiss-netex-file.zip /path/to/swiss-import.duckdb`

 The Swiss file has some specialities.
+E.g. it is CALL based.

 Not yet working well are:
-* Demand responsive traffic
+* Demand responsive traffic  (TODO)
-* Frequency based traffic
+* Frequency based traffic (TODO)

 ####  Exploring instances and their dependencies
 `python related_explorer.py /path/to/netex.duckdb ServiceJourney the:id  /path/to/exportfile.gz`

-the:id = random results in the script selecting a random element.
+if the:id is set to "random" results in the script selecting a random element of that class.
 Instead of ServiceJourney also other elements can be used (e.g. Line)

+This tool allows for the creating of very small test sets.
+(TODO)

 ### Tools
-Most tools are in the ./tools folder.
-The exception is the tool_script_runner.py which is in the main directory.
+Most tools start with "tool_".

-#### tool_script_runner.py - A script runner
+#### tool_script_runner.py - a script runner
 Uses a script file to work through the other commands.
 The scripts are other pyhton programs A block is a conversion/processing sequence.
 When a script stops with an err_code <> 0, then the block is terminated.